sigmaister/copy_CollapsOS/emul/README.md

 First, make sure that the `libz80` git submodule is checked out.
 If not, run `git submodule init && git submodule update`.

-After that, you can run `make` and it builds all tools.
+After that, you can run `make` and it builds all applications.

 ## shell